 My full name is Joshua August Skorburg, but I go by “Gus”.

-I'm currently Assistant Professor of Philosophy and Co-Academic Director of the Centre for Advancing Responsible and Ethical Artificial Intelligence (CARE-AI).
+I'm currently Associate Professor of Philosophy and Co-Academic Director of the Centre for Advancing Responsible and Ethical Artificial Intelligence (CARE-AI).
 I am also a Faculty Affiliate at the One Health Institute.

 I moved to the University of Guelph in January 2020.
 I came from Duke University, where I taught ethics in the Interdisciplinary Data Science program and the Quantitative Management program in the Fuqua School of Business.
 I received my PhD in Philosophy from the University of Oregon in 2017.
 Before my graduate study in philosophy, I worked briefly in television news.